·5 min read

 What skills are needed for entry-level AI coding jobs?

 Essential skills include a solid understanding of programming fundamentals (data structures, algorithms, OOP), proficiency in Python or JavaScript, experience with AI tools like TensorFlow, PyTorch, or Langchain, and strong problem-solving abilities.
 Familiarity with cloud platforms (AWS, Azure, GCP) is also a plus.
 Soft skills like communication and teamwork are also important.
+You should also be comfortable working with data and have a basic understanding of statistical concepts.
+Developing these skills will significantly increase your chances of landing entry level AI coding jobs.

 What programming languages are used in AI?